digitalbazaar/bedrock-express/README.md

 - **bedrock-express.ready**
   - Emitted after `bedrock-express.start`, indicating that all listeners should have already completed any special custom behavior on start up.
+- **bedrock-express.fastify.ready**
+  - Emitted after `bedrock-express.ready` once the express app that was assembled via all the previous events has been added to `fastify` so that it can be served on `bedrock-server.ready`.

 [bedrock]: https://github.com/digitalbazaar/bedrock
 [bedrock-server]: https://github.com/digitalbazaar/bedrock-server